playcanvas/developer.playcanvas.com/content/en/tutorials/beginner/Controlling-audio.md

 this.entity.audiosource.stop();
 ~~~
 In order, the lines of code above: play one audio file that has been attached to the audiosource component from the Designer, pause the audio file that is playing from the entity, unpause the audio file that was playing from the entity and stop audio playback.

 <div class="alert alert-warning">
  Note that one audiosource component (and so one entity) can only play one attached audio file at a time.
 Utilise the entity hierarchy to build a range of entities at the required positions in 3D space in order to play multiple sounds from a single object with correct 3D audio representation.
 For example a parent 'human' entity with a range of child entities: one entity and audiosource component placed at a character's mouth for speech and one entity and audiosource at a character's feet to play footstep sounds.
 </div>

 ##General setup
 The audio file was uploaded in .mp3 format (.ogg files are also usable).
 A sphere was created, and an audiosource component attached.
 The audio file was then added to the assets list within the audiosource settings.
 The activate option in the audiosource settings was disabled so as not to play the file immediately on loading.
 An audiolistener component was added to the default camera.
-The [full Designer scene and scripts can be accessed here][audio tutorial] in the 'controllingAudio' pack.
+The [full Designer scene and scripts can be accessed here][2] in the 'controllingAudio' pack.

 <img src="/images/tutorials/audio/audiosource-settings.PNG" />